jvanlier/blog-notebooks/README.md

 Conventions:
 - Name of resulting markdown filename (and thus link in Jekyll) = name of directory.
 The notebook filename can be whatever.
 Let's assume the directory is called `awesome-blog-post`.
+- Standalone images (i.e. images that aren't embedded in the Notebook itself) must be a subdir called "img" in order to be included.
+E.g. in dir `awesome-blog-post/img`.
 - First cell of Notebook contains the Jekyll header in Raw NBConvert, e.g.:

 ```